aaltsys/doc-newwares/billing/07-recur-calc.rst

    flag is not raised, then a recurring storage audit is written using the **Starting** balances and the recurring billing UOM.
 #.
 If recurring is calculated from **Ending** balances or by **Anniversary**,
-   then a recurring storage audit is written using the **Ending** balances and the recurring UOM.
+   and the **Ending** date is not null, then a recurring storage audit is written using the **Ending** balances and the recurring UOM.
 #.
 The inventory quantity accumulator array is updated with the lot quantities.

 After calculating all the lots for a product, that is, when a product/variety break occurs, a recurring charge line is generated from the product accumulator array.
-If the account has free days, a separate charge line is generated for received quantities.
+If the account has free days, a separate charge line is generated for any received quantities.
 Then the array is re-initialized for the next product.

 ..
 [1] Where a **Received** monthday falls at the end of a month, subsequent
        months which do not include the day will use the last day of the month